hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

       e.
 If such variants go to a wrong node or show disambiguation, add these newly generated test variants to the right node.

       E.g In the below image, Bot Builder should evaluate which Node can the User Message be added to.
-This process is similar to the one shown in [Debugging Guidelines](/advanced/debugging-guidelines.md).
+This process is similar to the one shown in [HERE](https://docs.haptik.ai/bot-builder/advanced/debugging-guidelines).

          ![ORACLE_10](/assets/ORACLE_10.png)